agwolz/gg_data_challenge/README.md

 **Data requirements:**<br>
 * [External dataset] - if available, integrate information on where a large non-profit is raising its funds
 * Or, write a webscraper to pull in information from where these high potential organizations receieve donations
 <br><br>

+### Clustering of Key Attributes per Status
+With our high-level retention metric in place and progression pipeline built, I would like to spend time deep-diving into the attributes of higher status non-profits.
+I'd approach this with a k-means clustering to start teasing out the successful attribute of our non-profits.
+<br><br>
+**Data requirements:**<br>
+* I'd use the GG API to pull in additional demographic attributes like project themes, time of project posting, project region, and featured
+<br><br>